Note: If you are experiencing any hair loss, please see your doctor for a proper diagnosis and testing.

 To avoid infections and injuries:

-- Sanitize the derma roller after each use with 70% or more alcohol.
+- Sanitize the derma roller before and after each use by soaking it in 70% or more isopropoly alcohol.
 Make sure it is completely dry before using, and do not use it on wet hair.

 - Use cotton balls to apply your oils and topicals to your scalp.
 Do not apply them to the derma roller.